-ESO is established in November 1975 as a European organisation of national branche organisations for independant IWT entrepreneurs, seated in Brussels.
+November 1975 ESO was established as a European organisation of national branche organisations for independant IWT entrepreneurs, seated in Brussels.
 Members of ESO are these national organisations, originating from Belgium, France, Germany, the Netherlands and Poland.

 From the UK an organisation has acceded as an associated member.

-The highest governing body of ESO is the Council, consisting of people nominated by the member organisations.
+The highest governing body of ESO is the General Assembly (GA), consisting of mandated representants nominated by the member organisations.

-The president of ESO is chosen by the Council.
-The president does not necessarily have to be a member of one of the member organisations, but preferably has a great affinity with the sector and its entrepreneurs.
+The president of ESO is nominated by the GA, as well as the secretary general and the treasurer.
+These people preferably have a great affinity with the sector and its entrepreneurs.

 To make better use of the expertise of organisations and their members ESO has established policy commissions.
-These commissions have the task of preparing ESO’s policy and advising the of Board and Council on various fields.
-Each commission is chaired by a Council member.
+These commissions have the task of preparing ESO’s policy and advising the board on various fields.
 The commissions can be extended with outside experts when the council approves.
-The functioning and the coordination of the commissions as a whole is the task of the aforementioned director.
+The functioning and the coordination of the commissions as a whole is the task of the director.

-The commissions are, Infrastructure, Innovation and Enviroment, Market and Economy, Social and Education, Nautical-Technical.
+The commissions are, Infrastructure, Innovation & Greening, Market & Economy, Social & Education, Nautical-Technical.

-Since early 2015 ESO has also a commission for tanker shipping and ADN.
+Since 2015 there is a commission for tanker shipping and ADN.
 This commission also handles safety, GRTS and CDNI.